 The month of May is bladder cancer awareness month.
 Bladder cancer is the fifth most common cancer in the Western world and the second most frequent malignancy of the urinary tract after prostate cancer.
 With more than 175,000 people being diagnosed with bladder cancer in Europe each year, more work needs to be done to reduce the burden of bladder cancer on patients.
-Based on such disturbing statistics and even more alarming prognosis, the bladder cancer awareness campaign will be focused on educating, raising awareness, and making sure that bladder cancer is no longer a forgotten disease.
-Throughout the month of May we will be sharing facts, statistics, risk factors and symptoms on social media to raise the profile of bladder cancer.
+Based on such disturbing statistics and even more alarming prognosis, the bladder cancer awareness campaign is focused on educating, raising awareness, and making sure that bladder cancer is no longer a forgotten disease.
+Throughout the month of May we share facts, statistics, risk factors and symptoms on social media to raise the profile of bladder cancer.

 Social Media ToolkitThe European Cancer Patient Coalition has created a social media toolkit to help organisations, supporters and allies coordinate activities to maximise the power of social media.
 It contains useful guidance and tools including inspiration on what to post and explanations on relevant tools and suggested activities.

 Show your support for Bladder Cancer throughout the month of May by adding Bubbles to your Twitter or Facebook profile picture using this Twibbon.

 The European Cancer Patient Coalition hosted a very successful Thundeclap Campaign in May 2017, with a social reach of 336,262.